Ogezi-Emmanuel/alx-polly/README.md

 # ALX Polly: A Polling Application

 Welcome to ALX Polly, a full-stack polling application built with Next.js, TypeScript, and Supabase.
-This project serves as a practical learning ground for modern web development concepts, with a special focus on identifying and fixing common security vulnerabilities.
+This project allows users to register, create polls, and share them via unique links and QR codes for others to vote on.

-## About the Application
+## Project Overview and Tech Stack

-ALX Polly allows authenticated users to create, share, and vote on polls.
-It's a simple yet powerful application that demonstrates key features of modern web development:
+ALX Polly is a simple yet powerful application that demonstrates key features of modern web development:

 -   **Authentication**: Secure user sign-up and login.
--   **Poll Management**: Users can create, view, and delete their own polls.
+-   **Poll Management**: Users can create, view, edit, and delete their own polls.
 -   **Voting System**: A straightforward system for casting and viewing votes.
 -   **User Dashboard**: A personalized space for users to manage their polls.